jrie/kisslib/README.md

 * Add tags, so ebooks can be tagged with short terms to make a search for particular books easier
 * Add a checked column for "books already read" in the overview which can set or unset a book as read and which can be filtered too
 * Add a priority list, for example ranging from -10 to 0 to 10 in order to set a priority list, by default books should be added with 0, make this orderable like other columns
+* Add parsing/read out of cover images from ebooks, showing a thumbnail in "edit ebook details" dialog
 * your feedback and feature suggestions! (please open an issue or contact me by email)